-Students are permitted to withdraw from courses without grade penalty by submitting the Withdrawal Form (available at www.aus.edu/registration/all\forms.php).
+Students may withdraw from courses without grade penalty by submitting the Withdrawal Form (available at www.aus.edu/registration/forms).
 The student must submit the form in person to the Office of the Registrar.

 Withdrawal from courses must occur no later than the end of the withdrawal period.
 A grade of W will be recorded on the transcript for the course from which the student has withdrawn.
 A W grade does not impact the student's GPA.